legal-i/agent-example/README.md

 - This has the following effects:
 	- Upon receiving this event, the `ExampleService` runs `ExampleThreads`.
 Those Example threads call some of the available APIs.
-		- The amount of threads and the runs per thread can be configured
+		- The number of threads and the runs per thread can be configured
 		- Further, a path can be specified for choosing PDF files
-	- The `ExampleRemoteEventService` starts listening to RemoteEvents that are triggered on the API.
+	- The `ExampleRemoteEventService` starts listening to events that are triggered on the API.
 		- As an example, he requests a `pong`-Event from the API.
 		- This pong will be sent by the API asynchronously and be visible in the EventHandler
 - SDK entities and methods contain JavaDoc annotations.

 ### File Upload
 To keep a constant memory footprint on the Agent, the SDK uses a FileObject instead of a ByteArrayResource.
 PDF files can be large if they contain images (> 500MB).
-In multi-threaded mode this leads to unwanted spikes in memory usage.
+In multi-threaded mode, this leads to unwanted spikes in memory usage.
-Ideally the files are chunked downloaded to a temporary file and then passed to the SDK.
+Ideally, the files are chunked, downloaded to a temporary file, and then passed to the SDK.

 The SDK supports two file upload types:
 - CLOUDFRONT: The file is uploaded via AWS CloudFront to the ingest S3 bucket.
-This is generally faster and more stable, but might require additional outgoing network permissions.
+This is generally faster and more stable but might require additional outgoing network permissions.
 - FILE_SERVICE: The file is proxied through the legal-i file service.
 ```
 legali.file-upload-type = CLOUDFRONT